 Reasons Why Employees Hate HR

-What HR Managers Can Learn From Employee Gripes
+What HR Managers Can Learn From Common Employee Gripes

-Employees hate Human Resources for a variety of reasons—some are logical reasons based on bad experiences, whereas others demonstrate a lack of knowledge about the role of HR in the workplace.
+Employees hate Human Resources for a variety of reasons—some are logical reasons based on bad experiences with HR teams.
+Whereas other reasons why employees hate HR demonstrate the employees' lack of knowledge about the role of HR in the workplace.

-Regardless of the reason, it’s difficult to win employees' loyalty back when they've formed a bad opinion of HR.
-Even when employees join a new company where the HR staff is competent, caring, and advocates for their workers, a bad experience can color their view of HR.
+While these reasons exist in every organization, regardless of the reason in your organization, it’s difficult to win employees' loyalty back when they've formed a bad opinion of HR.
+Even when employees join a new company where the HR staff is competent, caring, and advocates for their workers, a bad experience can color the employee's view of HR.